 - 3.3 A premise is defined in the Act as "any place".
-It is for the Licensing Authority to decide whether different parts of the building can be properly regarded as being separate premises, which will always be a question of fact in the circumstances. - 3.4 The Authority does not consider that areas of a building that are artificially or temporarily separate can be properly regarded as different premises. - 3.5 Where applications are submitted for multiple licences for a building or for a specific part of a building to be licensed, the Authority expects that entrances and exits from a part or parts of a building covered by one or more licences should be separate and identifiable.
+It is for the Licensing Authority to decide whether different parts of the building can be properly regarded as being separate premises which will always be a question of fact in the circumstances that will be considered in light of guidance issued by the Gambling Commission. - 3.4 The Authority does not consider that areas of a building that are artificially or temporarily separate can be properly regarded as different premises. - 3.5 Where applications are submitted for multiple licences for a building or for a specific part of a building to be licensed, the Authority expects that entrances and exits from a part or parts of a building covered by one or more licences should be separate and identifiable.
 This is to ensure a separation of different premises and that people do not 'drift' into a gambling area from another area that is not. - 3.6 The Licensing Authority will pay particular attention to applications where access to the licensed premises is through other premises, which themselves may be licensed or unlicensed, and will consider, for example, whether children can gain access; compatibility of the two establishments; and ability to comply with the requirements of the Act. - 3.7 In addition an overriding consideration will be whether, taken as a whole, the co-location of the licensed premises with other facilities has the effect of creating an arrangement that otherwise would or should be prohibited under the Act.